Articles

 - Damage to your reputation or relationships

 The reality?
-Most unlicensed shippers operate completely under the radar… no DOT authority, no cargo coverage, and no paper trail.
+Most unlicensed shippers operate completely under the radar… no DOT or MC operating authority, no cargo coverage, and no paper trail.
 If something goes wrong, they can disappear just as quickly as they showed up, leaving you to deal with the fallout.
 And in many cases, you won’t know the difference until it’s too late.

-⚖️ Who’s Liable When Things Go Wrong?
+⚖️ Who’s Liable If Things Go Wrong When Shipping Artwork?

 If a shipper causes an accident, damages artwork, or injures someone, and they don’t have proper insurance…guess who may be on the hook?